yogapriyasahoo/HEALTHCARE-PORTAL/README.md

 * **Top Doctor Listings:** View names of leading specialists associated with specific treatments.

 ## 🛠 Technology Stack
-The application is built using a standard client-server architecture[cite: 45].
+The application is built using a standard client-server architecture.

 * **Server-Side:** PHP (v7.4+)
 * **Database:** MySQL (MariaDB)